 What can I expect from my Buddy?

-You will get her/his email address approximately two weeks before your arrival so you can exchange interests and hobbies with her/him.
+Prior to your arrival, your Buddy will contact you via email, so you can exchange interests and hobbies with her/him.
 Your Buddy will pick you up at your arrival, bring you to your dorm and answer your questions about the life here in Ulm.
 She/he won't be there to answer your questions 24/7 and you can't expect from him to meet with you every day, because you may not be the only international student he will help and he may also have to do a lot for his studies.

 What can I ask my Buddy, with what questions should I go to the International Office?